anskarl/LoMRF/doc/1_1_knowledge_base.md

 Any other possibility doesn't affect the state of the head predicate.
 With that translation LoMRF implicitly introduces closed-world assumption to head predicates, using a technique that is  called predicate completion (see [McCarthy, 1980; Lifschitz, 1994](#references)).

-LoMRF tries to simplify the resulting knowledge base, by specialising as much as possible the predicate completion for each distinct head predicate.
+LoMRF tries to simplify the resulting knowledge base, by specializing as much as possible the predicate completion for each distinct head predicate.
 Specifically, the original predicate completion will result to a more general form, producing a single formula with an equivalence:

 ```lang-none